Last updated on June 14th, 2025 at 06:41 am

 Overview

-Prepares students for careers in library and information science, focusing on the organization and management of information.
+Prepares students for careers in library and information science, with a focus on the organization and management of information.

 Career Paths